rarycoringa/rarycoringa/README.md

 - 🙋🏽‍♂️ Hi!
 My name is Rary Gonçalves!
 - 🚀 I'm working as Web Developer at EJECT
 - 🐧 I'm an open source enthusiast
-- ♾️ I'm learning about DevOps
+- ♾️ I'm learning about DevOps practices
-- 🎓 I'm studying the Bachelor of Science and Technology at UFRN
+- ✔️ I'm also learning about Test-Driven Development
 - 🖥️ I'm Technician of Computer by IFRN
+- 🎓 I'm also studying the Bachelor of Science and Technology at UFRN

 #### My Skills
 - ![Python Badge](https://img.shields.io/badge/Python-grey?style=flat&logo=Python&logoColor=white)